boasbakker/FYPLC/book/Software.md

 and press enter, the terminal will return the conda version.

 Since you installed the minimal installation, we need to install the IDE's we want and the packages that we need.
-We, at least, need Jupyter, numpy, matplotlib and scipy.
+We need at least Jupyter, numpy, matplotlib and scipy.
 A popular library that might come in handy is Pandas.

 To install the IDE Jupyter and [Jupyter lab](https://anaconda.org/conda-forge/jupyterlab), run the commands: